pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sl:`center y coordinate of the circle`
          | :sg:`y -> float`

-         The `y` coordinate of the center of the circle.
-It can be reassigned to move the circle.
+         The vertical coordinate of the center of the circle.
+Reassigning it moves the circle.

          .. versionadded:: 2.4.0